CLIMAAX/crabook/crabook/CRA_steps/monitoring/monitoring.md

 ::::{margin}
 :::{dropdown} **Guiding questions**
-- Which indicators for your M&E fit your case best?
-- What is your envisaged reassessment period for the monitoring climate risks?
-- Do you want to focus on the M&E of the risks or also include respective adaptation measures?
-- Are both, key and less urgent risks, included?
-- How are key risks dealt with?
-Do necessary steps contribute to alleviation of the identified risk?
-- What are key indicators, metrics, methods and means to track the risks, as well as the progress on adaptation and resilience-building?
-- What works well?
-What does not?
-- How do you evaluate the performance in the CRA itself?
-What could have been improved?
-Which stakeholders were relevant and should be included more?
 - What role do stakeholders play in your M&E (e.g. also in the light of a policy outcome?)
+What is their feedback on the CRA?
 - Is learning ensured?
 How?
-- What is the feedback from stakeholders?
 - Is new data available regarding the risks and/or the system?
 What else is needed (e.g., data, resources, competencies, research) to understand the risks better?
 - How do you want to communicate your final outcome?
 :::